These Chocolate Protein Overnight Oats are delicious, macro-balanced, and a quick protein-packed breakfast to grab when you’re on the go!

-Having a high-protein breakfast option ready to grab in the morning is super helpful.
-We love prepping baked oats, chia puddings, and overnight oats ahead of time so my girls can grab them as they race out the door in the morning.
-This recipe for chocolate protein overnight oats is a current favorite.
-I mean it’s chocolate, after all!
+This recipe for chocolate protein overnight oats is one of our current favorites!
+I mean, it’s chocolate, after all!
 But it’s not like dessert pretending to be breakfast.
 It’s still ACTUALLY healthy and will give you plenty of energy to go about your day.

-• Almond extract or vanilla extract
+• Almond or vanilla extract: For extra flavor!

 Toppings are everything when it comes to these yummy protein overnight oats.
 These are my daughters’s favorite toppings, but you can use whatever you like!